santa1993/spatial_services/README.md

 2. The backend, selects all shops within radius from a user given location.

-3. Front end, allows users to enter an adress, distance and choose shop category
+3. Front end, allows users to add an adress, distance and choose shop category

+4. If user selects all shops category, a pie charts appear

 ## Installation